scratchaddons-community/scradd/.github/CONTRIBUTING.md

 # Contributing guidelines

 For anyone who knows [Git](https://git-scm.com) and JavaScript basics: feel free to contribute to this repository!
 Our code is open source.
 Be sure to follow our [code of conduct](CODE_OF_CONDUCT.md).
-Anyone who has a meaningful pull request merged may also receive the `@Scradd Contributor` role in the Scratch Addons Discord and access to the private Scradd Testing Discord.
+Anyone who has a meaningful pull request merged may also receive one or more of the following:
+ - `@Scradd Contributor` role in the Scratch Addons server
+ - access to the private Scradd Testing server
+ - credit under `/info credits`

 ## General Guidelines